raft-tech/TANF-app/tdp-admin/README.md

 - `/login` renders the same login page.
 - `/logout` redirects through the admin-scoped Django logout flow.
 - `/api/backend-health` is a backing JSON probe for the Django auth endpoint.
-  The login and home pages show its result as page detail instead of linking admins directly to the JSON response.
+  The login page shows recovery guidance when the service is unavailable, without exposing internal URLs or probe errors.
 - `/api/admin/*` forwards backend API requests with the Django session cookie, CSRF token required by mutating requests, and server-side proxy token to `/admin-api/v1/*`.